7 Common Mistakes in Architecture Diagrams

 #6 Missing context

-Another potential solution to the above is to eschew composition altogether and not provide context to any of your resources.
-I think this is a mistake; while you may know where your resources live, you cannot count on every viewer knowing.
+Another potential solution to the above is to eschew composition altogether and provide no context to your resources.
+This omission is a mistake, however; while you may know where your resources live, you cannot count on every viewer knowing.

 Where do all these resources live?